ANGELCJR/Note-Taker/README.md

-# Express-Js-Note-Taker
+#Note-Taker

-This is a simple application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+Application that is used to write and store notes. express is used in this and the data is stored as a JSON.

 ## User Story